Exploring the Indo-Pak 1965 War: History, Background, Major Battles, and Victory

 Major Battles and Campaigns

-Each country prepared itself with campaigns and for the large battles of the India-Pakistan war in 1965.
+Each country prepared itself with campaigns for the large battles of the Indo-Pak War 1965.
 Let us explore these warfare played out in this historical conflict –

 • Battle of Rann of Kutch – Battle of Rann of Kutch or Operation Desert Hawk was a military operation carried out by the Pakistani army in January 1965.
 Pakistan launched this operation in the Kutch area to serve several purposes altogether.
 It was to draw the Indian army from the northern side, provoke and understand India’s military power, etc.